aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpg-to-gif/_index.md

 The following example demonstrates how to convert JPG to GIF in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPG into GIF.
+Follow the easy steps to convert JPG to GIF.
 Upload your JPG file, then simply save it as GIF file.
 For both JPG reading and GIF writing you can use fully qualified filenames.
 The output GIF content and formatting will be identical to the original JPG document.

 {{% /blocks/products/pf/agp/text %}}